-Cultural specificities of certain funerary spaces (a graveyard in Mexico, a crematory in the USA, a cemetery in Colombia) have revealed how they enable a passage between life and death.
-They have also exposed the way they allow the living to elaborate the meaning of the body’s disappearance.
-For this purpose, I have approached certain funerary practices inscribed in theses spaces, observing how material remains within them are “trapped” in a threshold between the living and the inanimate: exhumed gravestones, ritual objects, and human remains have been some of my objects of choice.
+The cultural specificities of certain funerary spaces (a graveyard in Mexico, a crematory in the USA, a cemetery in Colombia) have revealed different ways of dealing with the passage between life and death.
+They have also exposed how living humans may elaborate the meaning of the body’s disappearance.
+I have observed certain funerary practices inscribed in theses spaces.
+Their material remains are often “trapped” in a threshold between the living and the inanimate: exhumed gravestones, ritual objects, and human remains have been some of my objects of choice.

 Nothing Else Left (California)

-This project, created during a residency at Grand Central Art Center, Santa Ana, USA, begins by approaching the transformation of human remains inside a crematory.
+This project, created during a residency at Grand Central Art Center, Santa Ana, USA, approaches the transformation of human remains inside a crematory.

 What Exists, What Doesn't Exist (Bogota)

 The vertical architecture of Bogota’s Central Cemetery and the verticality of the city outside its boundaries behave in a similar way.

 Chain of Sacrifice (Bogota)

 As part of a project about Bogota’s Central Cemetery, I gathered evidence of certain funerary practices which exist at the margins of institutionalized rituals.

 This project results form a residency sponsored by FONCA and the Ministry of Culture of Colombia, which took place in Mexico City.